-Well Founded?
+Well founded?

-In 2005/2006 it was determined that one case against a registrant was not well founded.
+In 2005-2006 it was determined that one case against a registrant was not well founded.
 When we present a case we are obliged to prove that the allegation is well founded.
-This did not occur on 3 occasions in 2004/2005.
+This did not occur on three occasions in 2004-2005.
 Our legislation prevents us from publicising cases where it has been determined that the case is not well founded.
-We are however obliged to the Council of Healthcare Regulatory Excellence (CHRE) with provide information about such cases.
-More information about the role of CHRE can be found later in this report.
+We are however obliged to provide the Council for Healthcare Regulatory Excellence (CHRE) with information about such cases.
+More information about the role of CHRE can be found on page (insert page number) of this report.

-The panel have to determine on the balance of probabilities whether the allegation that a registrant's fitness to practise is impaired is well founded.
-Before they do this they are obliged to consider whether the facts as alleged occurred, whether those facts amount to the basis of the allegation (eg lack of competence or misconduct) and whether that misconduct amounts to impairment of fitness to practise.
+The panel have to determine on the balance of probabilities whether the allegation that a registrant's Fitness to Practise is impaired is well founded.
+Before they do this they are obliged to consider whether the facts as alleged occurred, whether those facts amount to the basis of the allegation (eg lack of competence or misconduct) and whether this amounts to impairment of Fitness to Practise.
 If all three elements are not found then the panel is obliged to find that the case has not been proven.

-Review Hearings
+Review hearings

 If a conditions of practice or suspension order has been imposed, it will always be reviewed by another panel shortly before it is due to expire.
 It can also be reviewed if the registrant concerned makes an application for review.
-A registrant may do this in certain circumstances including where they may be experiencing difficulties with meeting any conditions imposed by the original panel or when new information relating to the order that was imposed has come to light.
+A registrant may do this in certain circumstances including where they may be experiencing difficulties with meeting any conditions imposed by the original panel, or when new information relating to the order that was imposed has come to light.
 The HPC can also review a conditions of practice order when it appears that the registrant is in breach of any condition imposed by the panel.

 When a conditions of practice order is reviewed, the review panel will look for evidence that the conditions imposed by the original panel have been met.
 This may include a report from a supervisor or evidence that further training has been completed.
-It may also be confirmation of completion of treatment for a drug or alcohol addiction.
+It may also be provision of audit reports on patient records.